 Coding games don’t have to cost you anything, and can help your student develop a new passion.
-Here are some of the best free coding games to help you get started.
+Here are some of the best free coding games to help your child get started.

 Scratch is a super popular online platform for beginners to learn coding.
 Beginners learn the fundamentals of coding with the Scratch blocks.
 You can add characters to your program and control the characters as you tell your story.
 Kids can put together drag and drop blocks to give actions to their characters like motion, talking and even allowing them to interact with each other.
 Check out some of the best Scratch games to make.
 And learn more in our live Scratch Ninja class designed by Google and Stanford experts.

 12. Scratch Jr